This is Part 1 of our stronger password series. For the other parts, click below:

 If you lose your phone, this system could potentially lock you out of your account for good.
 But it is not too difficult to get a new SIM card with the same number.
 The downside of this is that an attacker could trick your mobile phone provider into issuing them a duplicate SIM.
 Or perhaps find a way to reroute your text messages directly to them.

 Snooping governments could also be reading your text messages silently, or prevent the SMS from even reaching you (or both!).
 This would allow them to effectively render your SMS codes useless.
 At the very least your phone would give away your location while it is receiving the text message, which is something you might wish to avoid.

 Google Authenticator (here is a list of services that work with Google Authenticator) and Authy are two great examples of apps that generate codes on your phone, instead of sending them to you via text message.
 Generating the codes on your phone means they are never in transit, which makes them impossible to intercept.

 This process does make you more dependant on your device, though.
 And if it is out of battery, broken, or missing you might get locked out of your account.
 If you are unable to get the device running again, or you lose it, it can be a huge hassle to regain access to your Google Authenticator protected accounts.

 Some authentication services will allow you to create emergency codes in such a case, which you have to store securely elsewhere (such as in an encrypted file on your computer).
-Other services might ask you for secondary phone number, where they can reach you in case your primary number is lost and your two-factor authentication needs to be disabled.
+Other services might ask you for a secondary phone number, where they can reach you in case your primary number is lost and your 2FA needs to be disabled.